sikopet/blog/posts/prog-general.md

 * sequence of commands (statements) telling computer what to do
 * statement = identifiers + expressions
-* indentifiers - names, begin with an underscore or letter followed by letter, digit or underscore
+* identifiers - names, begin with an underscore or letter followed by letter, digit or underscore
 * expressions - fragments of program that produce data
     * literals